YC-Che/OP-Align/README.md

-# OP-Align: Object-level and Part-level Alignment for Self-supvervised Category-level Articulated Object Pose Estimation
+# OP-Align: Object-level and Part-level Alignment for Self-supvervised Category-level Articulated Object Pose Estimation (ECCV2024 Oral)
 OP-Align is a model designed for category-level articulated object pose esimation task with self-supervised learning.
 This repo contains the code of OP-Align model and our real-word dataset.